“Someone’s sitting in the shade today

-Given we live in an orderly society, protected by the rule of law and property rights, we are not typically fatalistic.
-We can plan and influence, if not determine, the future we want to enjoy.
+Given we live in an orderly society, protected by the rule of law and property rights, we can plan and influence, if not determine, the future we want to enjoy.

 In Australia, income is unevenly distributed, as is wealth.
 Inequality is a function of luck, hard work, education, inheritance, physical attributes, prevailing public policy, social norms and demographics, and the media to name just a few contributing factors.

 But it is also a product of attitude.